The store will not work correctly in the case when cookies are disabled.

 There is nothing bees love more than collecting nectar and pollen from an arrangement of different wildflowers.
 Adding a wildflower meadow to your garden is the best way to attract more bees and encourages them to collect more nectar and pollen to help feed their colony.

-As they buzz around your garden shopping for food, they will pollinate a wide range of flowers, drink nectar and dust themselves all over with pollen.
-And while they collect pollen and nectar, they get a much-needed boost of energy and nutrients.
+As they buzz around your garden lawn area shopping for food, bees pollinate a wide range of flowers, drink nectar, and dust themselves all over with pollen.
+While they collect pollen and nectar, they get a much-needed boost of energy and nutrients.

 The corn marigold is an ancient flower that was regarded as a weed in the UK for a long time.
 But bees disagree!
 Corn marigold produces a massive amount of nectar and has a long blooming period – bees love this.
 You will also find them beautiful, and they smell amazing.